I have a lucky friend.

 Many of us, in fact, seem to be scared to give this kind of luck any credit because we feel doing so devalues our talent or hard work.

 But here is the conundrum: If bad luck exists and it is not your fault, so does good luck which has nothing to do with your efforts or actions either.

 We shouldn’t rely on luck, but let’s stop kicking it in the teeth when it does show up.

-Practice saying out loud, “I am very, very lucky.”
+Tips: Go ahead.
+Practice saying out loud, “I am very, very lucky!”

 And guess what?

-You can say those words and still have working hard, learning more and daring to play in traffic be really important.
+You can say those words and still have to work hard, learning more and daring to play in traffic is really important.